vishalssharma/project-face-generation/README.md

 ### Architecture

-The architecture was chosen as described in the initial DCGAN research paper "Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networksâ€.
+The architecture was chosen as described in the initial DCGAN research paper "Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks.

 <img src='/DCGAN.jpg'>